Zefrain/Zefrain.github.io/my-website/src/pages/CV_EN.md

 ### [AnweiTech](http://www.anweitech.com) (2020.09 - 2021.07)

-Beijing Anwei Techonology Co., Ltd. is a focused on cyber security, and the my major work was responsed for the video transmission by GB28181 and GB35114 protocol on both Linux PC and embeded platform.
-During this time, I also have finished a stream filter based on Netfilter frame, which was a simple linux kernel module, which makes me in linux kernel.
+Beijing Anwei Techonology Co., Ltd. is a company focused on cyber security, and the my major work was responsed for the video transmission by GB28181 and GB35114 protocol on both Linux PC and embeded platform.
+During this time, I also have finished a stream filter based on Netfilter frame, which was a simple linux kernel module, and makes me interested in linux kernel.

 ### Xingdata (2017.04 - 2019.12)